 Chemical Safety Reports

 Following these rules helps businesses stay in line with REACH.
-It ensures they can sell products and lowers risks from chemical use in the EEA.
+It ensures they can sell products and lowers risks from chemical use in the EEA, with greater scrutiny and a more dynamic compliance environment under the revised framework.

 Evaluation of Substances Under REACH